kubernetes/community/contributors/design-proposals/statefulset-update.md

 ### StatefulSet Revision History
 The StatefulSet controller will use labeled, versioned PodTemplates to keep a history of updates preformed on a StatefulSet.
-The number of stored PodTemplates is considered to be the limit of the StatefulSet's revision history.
-The maximum revision history limit for a StatefulSet must be at least two, but it may be greater.
+The number of stored PodTemplates is considered to be the size of the StatefulSet's revision history.
+The maximum size of a StatefulSet's revision history is two (these are the current and target PodTemplates) plus the history limit (represented by its `.Spec.RevisionHistoryLimit`).

 #### PodTemplate Creation
-When the StatefulSet controller creates a PodTemplate for a StatefulSet, it will do the following.
+When the `.Spec.Template` of a StatefulSet is [updated](#template-updates), the StatefulSet controller will create a new PodTemplate to represent the new revision of the StatefulSet.
+When the controller creates a PodTemplate for a StatefulSet, it will do the following.

 1. The controller will set the PodTemplate's `.PodTemplateSpec` field to the StatefulSet's `.Spec.Template` field.
 1. The controller will create a ControllerRef object in the PodTemplate's `.OwnerReferences` list to mediate selector overlapping.
-1. The controller will label the PodTemplate with a `StatefulSetPodTemplateLabel` set to the StatefulSet's `.Name` to allow for selection of the PodTemplates that comprise the StatefulSet's revision history.
+1. The controller will label the PodTemplate with a with a label matching the StatefulSet's `.Spec.Selector` to allow for the selection of the PodTemplate.
-1. The controller will label the PodTemplate with a `StaefulSetTemplateGenerationLabel` set to the StatefulSet's `.Spec.TemplateGeneration`.
+1. The controller will label the PodTemplate's PodTemplateSpec with a `StaefulSetTemplateGenerationLabel` set to the StatefulSet's `.Spec.TemplateGeneration`.
 1. The controller will set the Name of the PodTemplate to a concatenation of the